Downtime Classification & OEE Calculation Pipelines for Industrial Telemetry

 return aggregated[aggregated["duration"] > threshold_sec]

 Production windows rarely align with UTC midnight.
-Shift handoffs, timezone conversions, and daylight saving time transitions introduce fragmentation risks that corrupt daily OEE rollups.
-A production-grade pipeline must slice continuous telemetry into discrete, auditable production windows without truncating active states or double-counting overlapping intervals.
+Shift handoffs, timezone conversions, and daylight-saving transitions introduce fragmentation that corrupts daily OEE rollups.
+The contract here is to slice continuous telemetry into discrete, auditable production windows without truncating active states or double-counting overlapping intervals.

-The implementation requires timezone-aware datetime handling, explicit shift calendar definitions, and boundary reconciliation logic.
-When an event spans across two shifts, the pipeline must split the duration proportionally and assign each fragment to the correct operational period.
-Robust Shift Boundary Logic prevents metric leakage during DST shifts and ensures that MES production orders align with PLC telemetry windows.
+The implementation requires timezone-aware datetime handling, explicit shift-calendar definitions, and boundary reconciliation.
+When an event spans two shifts, the pipeline splits the duration and assigns each fragment to the correct operational period.
+Robust shift boundary logic prevents metric leakage during DST changes and keeps MES production orders aligned with PLC telemetry windows.

 from zoneinfo import ZoneInfo